Brandon-Parker/guessing_game/README.md

   codereview.js - All of the JavaScript is contained here

 Within the console, in the browser, contains information on the user's responses and whether or not it was the correct answer.

+Joke Time:
+Because I am a music guy, I figured this would be a good one ;)

+A woman is put on trial for beating her husband to death with his guitar collection.
+Judges says: "First offender?"
+She says: "No, first a Gibson!
+Then a Fender!"